- Committee Information

-Each year, the Green Fund Committee invites members of the UA community to submit applications for funding to help make innovative campus sustainability projects a reality.
+Each year, the Green Fund Committee invites members of the UArizona community to submit applications for funding to help make innovative campus sustainability projects a reality.
 Offering two funding options–both Annual and Mini Grants–the Green Fund seeks to inspire students, staff, and faculty to propose solutions to sustainability challenges of any size and scope.
 Criteria for grants vary, but with a focus on sustainability and an emphasis on student involvement and campus collaboration, the Green Fund Committee has offered funding to projects in the past that worked to:

 The Green Fund Committee looks to support any project offering innovative and collaborative solutions to the challenges above–or any other sustainability-related or social environmental challenge you can think of.

 The Green Fund Committee recognizes that UArizona students are one of the University's most important resources for making a more sustainable campus.
 Priority will be given to projects promoting active student engagement and fostering collaboration between students, faculty, and staff–getting as many members of the UArizona community as possible working towards campus sustainability.
 In past years, Agnese Nelms Haury Program in Environmental and Social Justice provided additional funding via the Green Fund Committee proposal process that specifically addressed the nexus between social and environmental challenges.